mshalimay/Go-Compiler/README.md

 # Golite-Compiler
-This is a compiler for a subset of the `Go` language, which we call `Golite`.
+This repository implements a compiler for a subset of the `Go` language, which we call `Golite`.
 The compiler is developed in the `Go` language version 1.19.
 Implementation includes:
 - Lexing and Parsing building on `ANTLR`;
 - AST construction; syntactic and semantic analysis;